matthewlong29/PareAndFlourish_Site/_posts/2017-02-27-what-to-do-on-lunch-break.md

 <hr class="secondary">

 Take advantage of your time.
 Your body, mind, and spirit will thank you for taking the time to be mindful of your needs.
 What’s your favorite lunch break activity?
-Let us know in the comments.
-Look for our next article on how to be productive when you lose motivation.